Internet to boost your online presence

 With well-implemented omnichannel systems, customers can benefit from personalised marketing, shopping and support experiences.
 These can include:

-Businesses with omnichannel shopping can offer products and services online and offline.
+Businesses with omnichannel shopping experiences can offer products and services online and offline.
 Customers can choose to order on the business’ website for home delivery.
 Or they can check online to see if it’s available at their local store if they want to pick it up in person after purchasing online.

 The same is true for customers looking for a service, such as a plumber.
 Customers can use online or offline channels to make an appointment or submit an enquiry.
 The intention is that customers can expect the same outcome on any channel.